exyi/anyexec2C/README.md

 anyexec2c -x executableFile -c original_source.any > source.c

 # if something does not work, you can add some diagnostic return codes using `-e` flag
 anyexec2c -e -x executable > source.c

+# for supported languages, you can just pass in the source code
+anyexec2c -b source.d > source.c   # (uses DMD compiler)
 ```